selfcustody/krux/docs/parts.en.md

 ### Yahboom k210 module
 <img src="../img/maixpy_yahboom/logo-156.png" align="right" width="116">

+It comes with a compatible 32G card, an USB card reader, one PH2.0 4Pin male-to-male connector and one PH2.0 female adapter (to connect to a [thermal printer](#optional-ttl-serial-thermal-printer)).
 Below is a list of some distributors where you can find this device:

 - [AliExpress](https://www.aliexpress.com/w/wholesale-yahboom-k210-module.html)
 - [Amazon](https://www.amazon.com/s?k=Yahboom+k210+module)